 The Blessed Slaves

-Wizards give lavishly to their friends and allies, usually due to their own abundance, and occasionally, pity for the small, insignificant mortals crowding around them.
-This generosity, along with a Wizard's natural power and how Wizards can live up to 5 times the average human life span (89 years) makes them seem like demigods to their followers, who usually regard them with superstitious awe and offer them unconditional loyalty.
-Many Wizards revel in this attention, some going so far to establish cults of personality around themselves, though most don't stray into actual worship.
+Sorcerer-Kings give lavishly to their friends and allies, usually due to their own abundance, and occasionally, pity for the small, insignificant mortals crowding around them.
+This generosity, along with a Sorcerer-King's natural power and how Sorcerer-Kings can live up to 5 times the average human life span (89 years) makes them seem like demigods to their followers, who usually regard them with superstitious awe and offer them unconditional loyalty.
+Many Sorcerer-Kings revel in this attention, some going so far to establish cults of personality around themselves, though most don't stray into actual worship.
 Some have claimed to be great prophets or in touch with God or Gods, but most don't bother with such simple manipulations.
 Why trick someone to get something when you could merely ask, and have it handed to you?
-Additionally, some Wizards do their best to maintain their humility, which usually just makes their followers love them even more.
+Additionally, some Sorcerer-Kings do their best to maintain their humility, which usually just makes their followers love them even more.
 "Look, he rides in coach so he can be closer to us!
 Our Lord truly is kind, is he not?"

 Erwin Dust, the Bubble Astronaut (Magic-User/Fighter)

 Dust is a bookish, perfunctory man in a strange, semi-organic spacesuit of his own design.
 He leads from the front, trusting his suit to protect him from most things.
 And it is quite strong, virtually bulletproof and giving him the strength to crush a man's head like an eggshell.
 He is also a Magic-User of some note, with the spells Anti-Gravity, Stone to Dust, Steel Intangibility, and Feather prepared.
 His spellbook is engraved on the surface of a large piece of lapis lazuli that hangs around the throat of his pet cat, Rupert, which accompanies him everywhere.